guillaumeblanc/ozz-animation/_samples/look_at.md

 Description
 ===========
-Procedural look-at objective is to orientate character head in a direction (at a target position), without using any animation data.
+Procedural look-at objective is to orientate character's head in a direction (at a target position), without using any animation data.
 This comes as a correction on (some) joint(s) rotation, on top of current animation.
 The character could still use animation as a base look-at depending on target position, and use the procedural correction for the final/precise adjustment.

 {% include emscripten.jekyll emscripten_path="samples/emscripten/look_at/sample_look_at.js" %}